-In 1981, he created the Yannis Tsarouchis Foundation, which is housed in his house at Marousi, with the objective disseminating and encouraging the study of his work.
+In 1981, he created the Yannis Tsarouchis Foundation, which is housed in his house at Maroussi, with the objective disseminating and encouraging the study of his work.
 In 1982, this opened as the Tsarouchis Museum, and organises annual exhibitions on particular themes from his entire oeuvre.

 In the years 1983-1989, a series of exhibitions were held, of which those in the Zygos Gallerie, Gallery 3, and the Skoupha Hall may be mentioned.
-In 1986, an exhibition of photographs of the Tsarouchis’s stage sets was organised by the Thretre National du Chaillot, to accompany the performance there of the Electra, directed by Louis Vitez, to stage designs by Yannis Kokkos, and with Yannis Tsarouchis’s painting Piraeus from Gionis’s House as a backdrop.
+In 1986, an exhibition of photographs of the Tsarouchis’s stage sets was organised by the Thretre National du Chaillot, to accompany the performance there of the Electra, directed by Antoine Vitez, to stage designs by Yannis Kokkos, and with Yannis Tsarouchis’s painting Piraeus from Gionis’s House as a backdrop.

 In 1987-1988 a major exhibition of models of his stage designs was held in the Goulandris Museum of Cycladic Art.
 He continued to work as a stage designer to the end of his life.